120

 Learn while you work with online study, or take classes at our Washington, DC or Falls Church, VA campus locations.
 Whichever option you choose, you’ll complete a real-world internship experience during your final year.

 Get ready for opportunities in an industry that helps people create memories and experience other cultures—travel, tourism, and hospitality.
-Our BS in Hospitality and Tourism Management blends essential general knowledge with business and hospitality management skills to equip you with the skills you need to make amazing journeys possible.
+Our BS in Hospitality and Tourism blends essential general knowledge with business and hospitality skills to equip you with the skills you need to make amazing journeys possible.

 Our program takes you through fundamentals of business administration common to any industry, plus specific knowledge for the 21st-century hospitality industry.
 From planning and events management to customer service and marketing, you’ll develop an understanding of what customers are looking for, and what businesses need to achieve to be successful.